-- Prepare for feeling sick: carry motion sickness pills, the bumpy rides around game parks, and children’s Imodium for cases of travellers’ diarrhoea – never leave home without a good first aid kit!
+- Prepare for feeling sick: carry motion sickness pills, the bumpy rides around game parks, and children’s Imodium for cases of travellers’ diarrhea – never leave home without a good first aid kit!

-- Plan for the boring bits: pack some stuff to entertain your kids on the long but not exciting stretches, like books, board games, colouring games, etc – you’ll find our advice on toys for every age group here.
+- Plan for the boring bits: pack some stuff to entertain your kids during the long but not exciting stretches, like books, board games, colouring games, etc – you’ll find our advice on travel toys for every age group here.

-- Pack natural clothing: the best type of clothing to have in Tanzania or in any country with similar weather conditions, is the natural one.
-Natural, breathable materials, such as cotton or linen are the best to choose.
-Moreover, make sure that your clothes are in earth-toned colours since that way you can avoid attracting the bugs!
+- Pack natural clothing: the best type of clothing to have in Tanzania or in any country with similar weather conditions is the natural one.
+Natural, breathable materials, such as cotton or linen, are the best to choose.
+Moreover, ensure that your clothes are in earth-toned colours so that you can avoid attracting the bugs!